Christian Arrogance, Self-Righteousness

 There are other Scriptures that relate to the main concept.
 Some resemble Hebrews 5:9 "eternal Salvation to all them that obey Him."
 This Verse (and others) are centered on "obey" or the Greek word hupakouo.
 We have the exact same situation as above.
 Exactly what is the standard to have to meet to be able to say one "obeys"?
 Strongs (5219) says "to listen, to harken".
 So, would it be enough to observe that "I know I am not SUPPOSED to cheat on my wife" and then still do it?
 Of course not.
 The Lord expects us each to SHOW Him that by our behaviors and thoughts, that we Devoutly believe everything about Him.

 OK.
 Fast forward to the modern world.
-A person who might be unfaithful to a spouse, or who might lie and intentionally deceive others regularly, or who might intentionally mislead and lie in business dealings to achieve some sale of some product, goes to Church, lists off for the Lord these various Sins, and is then "wiped clean" (tabula rasa) for another week to do it all over again.
+A person who might be unfaithful to a spouse, or who might lie and intentionally deceive others regularly, or who might intentionally mislead and lie in business dealings to achieve some sale of some product, goes to Church, lists off for the Lord (some of) these various Sins, and is then "wiped clean" (tabula rasa) for another week to do it all over again.
 THIS person thinks he/she has some sort of ABSOLUTE GUARANTEE of Salvation and entry to Heaven???

 Look at the Strong's definitions for that Greek word pisteuo.
 There are quite a few. "to think to be true" happens to be the first listed. " to place confidence in" is also in there.

 Other people, and most Churches, add in additional requirements.
 One must not only accept that a Jesus Lived, but that He was "Special".
-Most specifically, if a person makes a very simple statement, regarding Jesus being a Personal Savior, THAT is considered to be the sum total of what is required to PROVE the "believeth" part!
+Most specifically, if a person makes a very simple statement, ONCE, regarding Jesus being a Personal Savior, THAT is considered to be the sum total of what is required to PROVE the "believeth" part!
 THIS makes Christianity incredibly easy and convenient!
-No matter what you have ever done, and no matter what a jerk you might be, say a simple sentence, and instantly be forgiven everything in the past and simultaneously receive an absolute guarantee of Salvation!
+No matter what you have ever done, and no matter what a jerk you might be now, just say a simple sentence, ONCE, and instantly be forgiven everything in the past and simultaneously receive an absolute guarantee of Salvation!
 Who could pass on THAT?

-That IS a description of ONE TINY PART of Salvation, what is called Justification.
-Yes, Justification proceeds exactly in that way.
-HOWEVER, that is NOT all there is to Salvation!
-Beginning at the instant of Justification, the person is REQUIRED to then spend the remaining lifetime in something called Sanctification.
+Beginning at the instant of Justification, the person is REQUIRED to then spend the remaining LIFETIME in something called Sanctification.
 Every minute, every day.
 I sometimes describe it as somewhat analogous to Finishing School.
-If someone received an Invitation from the Queen of England to some enormous Ball (the Invitation being like Justification, the RIGHT to attend), the person then would need to "refine ones manners and behaviors" in order to actually BELONG in the presence of the Queen of England, by attending some Finishing School.
-If a Christian thinks that simply by stating a simple sentence, that he/she is then fully prepared to be in the Presence of the Lord Jesus, I might remind them of all those Sins that they feel free to keep repeating now!
+If someone received an Invitation from the Queen of England to some enormous Ball (the Invitation being like Justification, the RIGHT to attend), the person then would need to "refine one's manners and behaviors" in order to actually BELONG in the presence of the Queen of England, by attending some Finishing School.
+If a Christian thinks that simply by casually stating a simple sentence, that he/she is then fully prepared to be in the Presence of the Lord Jesus, I might remind them of all those Sins that they feel free to keep repeating now!
 The entire purpose of Sanctification is to gradually get each Christian to Sin less often, and eventually, hardly ever, in order to be more suitable for being in the Presence of the Lord.
 (I have a suspicion that using foul four-letter words in insulting a Christian Pastor might not be what the Lord is looking for!)

 SO!
 You people who insist on absolutely believing your own Minister's assurance that you are GUARANTEED SALVATION because of his own interpretation of that Greek word, fine, you can believe whatever you wish.
 You can even consider me worthless pond-scum (because I will not repeat the actual words used to describe me) and a total failure as a Christian Pastor.
 However, I would guess that you could probably use some "Finishing School" that is, an actual effort at IMPROVING one's Christian Walk.

 Our tiny Church likes to think that we have some idea about that subject, since our official name is A Christ Walk Church.
-And in case you didn't notice it, we are not named THE Christ Walk Church because we realized that would be very Arrogant to claim some implied monopoly on a Christian Walk!
+And in case you didn't notice it, we are not named THE Christ Walk Church because we realized that would be very Arrogant to claim some implied monopoly on Teaching a Christian Walk!
 We are merely "A" Church that attempts to have a focus on Sanctification, that is, lifelong Christian behavior, and constant effort at improvement.

 Noting that countless Christian Theologians and scholars have spent their entire lives in study to try to be able to grasp some comprehension of the Plan of God, it seems incredible that Members of some modern Churches feel free to announce even greater understanding!
 And based on what?
 Massive personal study?
 No. Based nearly entirely on what they learned at their own Church from a single Minister, and their reading of the Bible, flavored by the effects of that Minister's Sermons.